Team2554/documentation/docs/programming/intro.md

 ### Miscellaneous Tasks

-In addition to programming the robot, the programming subteam is also responsible for a few miscellaneous tasks, such as imaging and/or updating the firmware of the RoboRIO, the WiFi radio, and some motor controllers.
+In addition to programming the robot, the programming subteam is also responsible for a few miscellaneous tasks, such as imaging and/or updating the firmware of the RoboRIO, the WiFi radio, and some motor controllers(such as the Talon SRX or Victor SPX).